 Incandescent halogen bulbs score a perfect 100.
 CFLs and LEDs don’t fare as well as a group, although some individual bulbs get high scores.

 How the bulb casts off its light (in technical terms, beam spread).
 Let’s say you use track lighting to highlight a piece of artwork.
-“If you want to light a 15x9-in. picture on the wall, you don’t need a 4x4-ft. spread of light,” Witte says.
+“If you want to light a 15-inch-by-9-inch picture on the wall, you don’t need a 4-foot-by-4-foot spread of light,” Witte says.
 “To be energy-efficient, match the beam spread with the task, putting light only where you need it.”

 Buying the Best Bulb for the Job

 The key to setting the mood is combining different sources to create pleasing layers of light, says lighting designer Rosemarie Allaire.
 So here are a few more features to keep in mind that will help simplify the bulb selection process.